christianlucaesposito/AquariumSim/README.md

 - As a user, I want to hear button sounds
 - As a user, I want to be able to mute sounds

-## Phase 4: Task 2
+## Update notes
-I made my classes more robust by adding exceptions (IllegalFishException, IllegalAquariumException, IllegalDirectionException and OutOfBoundException).
+I made classes more robust by adding exceptions (IllegalFishException, IllegalAquariumException, IllegalDirectionException and OutOfBoundException).
 For both IllegalFishException and IllegalAquariumException exceptions (used in constructor) it allowed me to identify when there is a corruption of data in persistence when rebuilding the fish and/or aquarium.
 These exceptions are passed on until caught in the GUI.